 It can be tricky capturing the minute nuances of the French original, while adding a little of your own style to make it more readable.
 But, not too much.
 Otherwise, you’ll stray off the path into “that’s too creative” territory.

 Some clients want this active input.
 Others, are very proud of their work and expect every single word, phrase and full stop to be echoed in the English translation.
 With no exceptions!

-I still remember the agency that angrily send back my translation covered in “corrections” that turned to be another copywriter’s creative choices for poetic perfume descriptions.
+I still remember the agency that angrily send back my translation covered in “corrections” that turned out to be another copywriter’s creative choices for poetic perfume descriptions.

 Accept that too many cooks spoil the translation:

 One of the pitfalls of working into a language that almost everyone has at least some grasp is that almost everyone has a word to say.
 Especially non-natives who’ve spent long hours swotting up on irregular verbs and watching Game of Thrones with subtitles.